marcus-a38/ign-application/polling-app/README.md

 ## Developing and Designing a Database
 <span>___________</span>

 I loosely followed the DBLC while developing this project.
 First, I collected the basic rules/constraints: data must be persistent and similar to IGN's in-text polls.
-Then, with those in mind, I created a basic ERD:
+The main objective was to track information for users, polls, poll options, and user votes-- so, with my goal and those constraints in mind, I created a basic ERD:

 ![Preliminary ERD](./misc/ERD.jpg)

 This model was comprehensive, simple, and effective.
 Happy with the diagram, I advanced to DBMS selection.
 As I mentioned previously, I was initially going to use Azure SQL services for my database and Microsoft SQL Server Management Studio as a DBMS.

 Due to the nature of this project, I went with an SQLite database as the data storage method.
-The structure and scalability work well for a project like this.
-I'm experienced with relational databases and SQL databases, so I didn't spend time confusing myself by looking for any other options.
+SQLite is an inredible choice for a project like this.
+The developer is seldom concerned with scalability working with them, and they're: easy to create and maintain, lightweight, and embedded in the software.
+I'm experienced with relational databases and SQL databases, so I didn't spend any other time looking for other options.
 In my mind, flat files would not be appropriate for the app, either.
-This eliminated the necessity for PHP files and a server.
+Overall, going with an SQLite database eliminated the necessity for PHP files and a DB server.

-Implementing the database was very straightforward, and took only around 20 minutes to set up with example data.
-I also used the SQLite viewer extension on Visual Studio Code to view the data, for debugging and management purposes.
+Database implementation was very straightforward, and only around 20 minutes to get a basic model set up with example data.
+I used the SQLite viewer extension on Visual Studio Code to view the data.
+This was mostly for debugging and management purposes.

 <br></br>

 ## Database App Integration
 <span>___________</span>

 The sqlite3 library is included in the Python standard library (most versions.)
-This library makes Python + SQLite integration quick and easy.
+This library makes Python SQLite processing and management incredibly easy.

 I decided to structure this project modularly, as the main `pyqt6_app.py` is long enough as is.
 Modular programming worked well for the app.